Teenage Dream: The Complete Confection: Commercial performance

 In the United States, Teenage Dream: The Complete Confection boosted sales of the original Teenage Dream, which consequently re-entered the top-ten of the Billboard 200 at number seven with first-week sales of 33,000 copies.
 This resulted in a 190%-increase from the previous tracking week, in which the original album stood at number 31.
 A similar situation occurred on the UK Albums Chart, where The Complete Confection helped Teenage Dream rise from number 34 to number six after the former was released.
 The Complete Confection peaked at number two on the Official New Zealand Music Chart, aided by the combined sales of the two versions.

 Elsewhere, The Complete Confection performed moderately as an independently charting release.
 In Europe, the album respectively peaked at numbers 14 and 29 on the Belgian Flanders and Wallonia charts, both managed by Ultratop.
 It also reached number four on the French Albums Chart and number 18 on The Official Finnish Charts.
-The project was less successful on the Dutch MegaCharts and the Swedish Sverigetopplistan, where it respectively peaked at numbers 44 and 48.
+The project was less successful on the Dutch MegaCharts and the Swedish Sverigetopplistan, where it respectively peaked at numbers 44 and 24.
 In Oceania, it peaked at number five on the Australian ARIA Charts.

-According to the International Federation of the Phonographic Industry (IFPI), the album was the 50th highest selling release of 2012 with 1 million copies sold.
+According to the International Federation of the Phonographic Industry (IFPI), The Complete Confection was the 50th highest-selling album of 2012 with one million copies sold.